testflows/TestFlows-WebSite/source/handbook/index.md

 will execute `testA` and only proceed to run other tests if its result is not [Fail] otherwise only `testA` will be executed.
-If result of `testA` is not [Fail] then we run `testB` 3 times and `testC` gets executed forever until its result is not [OK].
+If result of `testA` is not [Fail] then we run `testB` 3 times, and `testC` gets executed indefinitely until its result is not [OK].

 ## Creating Automatic Flows

-When precise control over test [Flow] is not necessary you can easily define a list of tests to be executed in any way you might see fit including using a simple list.
+When precise control over test [Flow] is not necessary, you can easily define a list of tests to be executed in any way you might see fit, including using a simple list.

 For example,